Visual Linear Algebra Online, Section 1.8

 These two transformations are indeed different.
 That is, .
 This should be expected.
 Function composition is not commutative.

-Matrix multiplication is also not commutative, even when both and can be computed.
+Matrix multiplication is also not commutative, even when both and

 Visualizing the Compositions as Mappings